jaresoles/jaresoles.github.io/_posts/2022-09-11-Trial-Post.md

 <p align="justify">

-I put up this snip of a PAGE Gel simply because I have an unhealthy skepticism of anything electrophoresis-related technique.
+I put up this snip of a PAGE gel simply because I have an unhealthy skepticism of anything electrophoresis-related technique.
 I know - is there medication for this kind of paranoia?

 </p>